r4pi/r4pi.org/content/index.md

 ![](images/r4pi-small.png)

-**Note:** This project is currently in very early alpha.
-Some testing has been performed, but not extensive testing at this time.

 The aim of r4pi.org is to provide an up-to-date version of R for the Raspberry Pi computer.

 In addition, we provide access to pre-compiled versions of some of R's most popular packages.